 - Stay up to date on research tools and databases relevant to liaison areas.

 - Stay up to date on scholarly research services issues (e.g. research data management, author rights, scholarly impact) relevant to liaison areas.

 - Assess student learning of information literacy concepts.

 - Determine the best delivery method(s) for information literacy instruction content based on course needs, student learning outcomes, and consultation with the instructor(s).
 Methods might include face-to-face session(s), flipped instruction, gamified instruction, embedding in the class, workshops, tutorials, course guides, Canvas modules, and/or more.

 - Empower instructors to share the responsibility for information literacy education.

-- Work with stakeholders to identify information literacy instruction content and to integrate and scaffold that content throughout the curriculum.
+- Work with stakeholders to identify, integrate, and scaffold information literacy throughout the curriculum.

 Collections and Resources

-- Develop and manage the physical and virtual collections in assigned liaison areas to maintain a robust and up-to-date collection.
+- Develop and manage the physical and electronic collections in assigned liaison areas to maintain a robust and up-to-date collection.

 - Facilitate stakeholder awareness of collection, budget, and licensing issues as needed.

 - Identify and add relevant and significant databases and journals to the collections wish list.

 - Remain knowledgeable about specialized collections relevant to liaison areas (e.g. government information, University Archives, Special Collections, art collection, and Curriculum Materials Center).